stuffed pepper casserole close-up

 This version is especially comforting during colder months or when you need a bit of nostalgic warmth from your dinner plate.

-n still honors the flavor foundation of the original dish, but with a local spin that keeps things exciting.
+Each regional version still honors the flavor foundation of the original dish, but with a local spin that keeps things exciting.
 That’s the beauty of stuffed pepper casserole—it’s endlessly adaptable and always satisfying.

 Quick and easy garlic bread or cheesy biscuits